 2. Wander around the capital

 As the northernmost capital in the world, Reykjavik has earned itself a reputation as a colourful and quirky city and is well worth exploring.
 The best way of getting around is on your own two feet as the city is remarkably compact making it easy to find your way.
 Feed the swans and ducks on Tjörnin Pond next to the City Hall.
-Take the elevator to the top of the imposing Hallgrimskirkja Church for an incredible view of the city, or explore the colourful neighborhoods of Thingholt and Vesturbaer.
+Take the elevator to the top of the imposing Hallgrimskirkja Church for an incredible view of the city, or explore the colourful neighbourhoods of Thingholt and Vesturbaer.

 3. Watch a geyser erupt